At 81, Las Vegas doctor refused to retire. Then he caught COVID-19.

 Arthur Tayengco, a loving father and longtime Las Vegas OB-GYN, tested positive after two staffers fell ill.
 After two weeks of intubation, he died on April 22.

 The Review-Journal wants to tell the stories of those who have died due to the coronavirus.
-Help us by submitting names of friends or family, or email us at covidstories@reviewjournal.com.
+Help us by submitting names of friends or family, or email us at covidstories @reviewjournal.com.

 At 81, loving father and longtime Las Vegas OB-GYN Arthur Tayengco refused to retire, stopping only when the novel coronavirus stopped him.